 ...look out for these two 'bites' out of the natural rocky wall on the left.
 If you've a dog with you, leave them tied to the gate here.
 Climb over and head to the gap on the left...

 Standing on the ledge looking out, the curved inclines of Doon Bay make it feel like you're on the set of Lost or Jurassic Park.

 Carrying on south you'll soon see Fair Head on the mainland in the distance..

 ...and randomly a few hexagonal stone pillars identical to those found on the Giant's Causeway.

 With the midday sun beating down and neither of us having sufficient water or sunscreen on, we decided to make the shades of the 'Smugglers House' our stopping point for the day before heading back along the coastal loop.
 Again, another reason to come back as the Rue Point lighthouse was only another ten minutes dander (see second pic below).

-Remember that gate I said to look out for earlier?
+Remember that gate we said to look out for earlier?
 The end of the Roonivoolin Trail?
 Once you come back up the dirt track to Ushet Point, the start of the Trail is on your left.
-Definitely another walk which needs to be on your hit list - and a fairly easy one at that - with superb elevated views of the Northern Ireland coast and eventually the Rathlin harbour area itself.
+Definitely another walk which needs to be on your list - and a fairly easy one at that, with superb elevated views of the Northern Ireland coast and eventually the Rathlin harbour area itself.